gkzhb/yabai-spaces/README.md

 ## Requirements

 - Python 3
-- Fish Shell, since I'm using fish shell (may be replaced by Python scripts in the future)
-- [jq: Command-line JSON processor](https://github.com/stedolan/jq) (may not be required without Fish shell scripts in the future)
 - [koekeishiya/yabai](https://github.com/koekeishiya/yabai)
 - [SwiftBar](https://github.com/swiftbar/SwiftBar) or [xbar (the BitBar reboot)](https://github.com/matryer/xbar) (not tested for xbar)
 - [chipsenkbeil/choose: Fuzzy matcher for OS X that uses both std{in,out} and a native GUI](https://github.com/chipsenkbeil/choose)